 • Loss of interest in personal and professional responsibilities

-Severe crack cocaine addicts are typically malnourished and pay little attention to personal hygiene.
-Typically, they also have yellow teeth or tooth decay and burnt lips caused by smoking crack frequently.
+Severe crack cocaine use typically results in undernourishment, with individuals paying little attention to personal hygiene.
+Typically, yellow teeth, tooth decay and burnt lips result from frequent crack cocaine use.

 Why is crack cocaine highly addictive?